lunanfoldomics/Cinnamon-GUI/README.md

 ## Run Cinnamon-GUI

-The python module cinnamongui.py contains all the Cinnamon-GUIt functions and can be imported in a Jupyter Notebook cell typying:
+The python module cinnamongui.py contains all the Cinnamon-GUI functions and can be imported in a Jupyter Notebook cell typying:

 ```
 import cinnamongui